 Louise is a freelance photographer and a National Geographic Young Explorer living in Bozeman, Montana.
 Her current work concentrates on the relationship between people and wilderness in the Greater Yellowstone Ecosystem.
 She has explored these issues in India, Chile and Botswana.
 Her drive to document the landscapes and people of the west began with her job as a horse wrangler at J-L Ranch in Montana’s Centennial Valley where she learned about progressive ranching and land stewardship.

 A graduate of the University of Montana School of Journalism, Louise won two Hearst Awards for multimedia, a Society of Professional Journalists Award for her photo essay “Ranching in the American West,” and was chosen by the University of Montana as an Outstanding Senior in Photojournalism in 2014.
 In 2016 she was named one of National Geographic’s “20 under 30 Explorers: The Next Generation of National Park Leaders.”
+She is a 2017 graduate of the Eddie Adams workshop.

 Throughout 2014 and 2015 she worked as an assistant in the Greater Yellowstone Ecosystem on National Geographic magazine's May 2016 Yellowstone Issue.
 Louise has continued to build on this work by telling stories about people living with wildlife and concentrating on large landscape connectivity in the west.